ami-iit/yarp-openmct/README.md

 For testing the visualization tool along with its control console, you can run a simulation on Gazebo with `iCubGazeboV2_5` or `icubGazeboSim` model.
 For that you need first to install the modules listed in Section #simulation-dependencies, as follows:
 1. Install **Gazebo** through your platform package manager or following https://gazebosim.org/tutorials?cat=install.
-1. We recommend to install the remaining modules (icub-models, GazeboYARPPlugins) binaries from the [Robotology Conda channel](https://anaconda.org/robotology) under the environment `icubtelemenv` used in previous steps.
+1. We recommend to install the remaining modules (icub-models, GazeboYARPPlugins, whole-body-estimators, walking-controllers) binaries from the [Robotology Conda channel](https://anaconda.org/robotology) under the environment `icubtelemenv` used in previous steps.
-1. Install the icub-models and GazeboYARPPlugins modules
+1. Install the icub-models, GazeboYARPPlugins, whole-body-estimators and walking-controllers modules
     ```
-    mamba install -c conda-forge -c robotology gazebo-yarp-plugins icub-models
+    mamba install -c conda-forge -c robotology gazebo-yarp-plugins icub-models whole-body-estimators walking-controllers
     ```

 If you wish to check the battery state visualization handling on the telemetry visualization tool, you need to install the fake battery device which publishes a fake battery state (voltage, current, temperature, charge level, ...) on the `/icubSim/battery/data:o` port.